-This course prepares the radiologist assistant for clinical medical imaging of the musculoskeletal system.
-Students complete reading and writing assignments, take online quizzes, participate in classroom and online discussions, do research, and make presentations.
+This course prepares the radiologist assistant for clinical medical imaging procedures involving patient preparation, fluoroscopy, filming for gastrointestinal and genitourinary systems, and non-contrast studies of the abdomen.
+Students complete reading and writing assignments, take online quizzes, participate in classroom and online discussions, do research, participate in hands-on laboratory experiences, and make presentations.
 Students also participate in rigorous in-class image reviews to demonstrate their understanding of the course content.